Names associated with this scam:

 I don’t know if it was my posts that did it, but Rosario apparently felt that Chapters had received too much exposure–because sometime in the past couple of months, he abandoned the old Chapters website (along with the website of an associated scam, TechBooks Media) and rebooted as a pair of new companies: Paper Bytes Marketing Solutions and Blueprint Press Internationale.

-(UPDATE: Chapters Media has been resuscitated, and is operating again; and new names have been added to the group, Quantum Discovery and Beyond Movies.
+(UPDATE: Several new names have been added to the group: Quantum Discovery, Beyond Movies, and Aspire Publishing Hub.
 A previous Rosario company, Fresh Pages Media and Advertising, appears to be inactive.)

 Here’s the “paper” trail tying Chapters to Paper Bytes; note the officer names and identical Florida “head office” addresses (that address, by the way, appears to be a vacant lot).